 Second, in Estate of Erickson v.
-Comm’r[18], the Estate petitioned for a review of the IRS’s determination of including in her gross estate and the entire value of assets that testatrix transferred to an FLP shortly before her death.
+Comm’r[18], the Estate petitioned for a review of the IRS’s determination of including in her gross estate the entire value of assets that testatrix transferred to an FLP shortly before her death.
 The court determined that the decedent kept the right to possess or enjoy the assets she transferred to the partnerships, so the value of transferred assets must be included in her gross estate.[19]
 The court said that the “property is included in a decedent’s gross estate if the decedent retained, by express or implied agreement, possession, enjoyment, or the right to income.[20]
 A decedent maintains possession or enjoyment of transferred property where there is an express or implied understanding to that effect among the parties, even if the retained interest is not legally enforceable.[21]
-Even though, “no one factor is determinative … all facts and circumstances” must be taken together.[22]
-In this case, the facts and circumstances show, that “an implied agreement existed among the parties that Mrs. Erickson retained the right to possess or enjoy the assets she transferred to the Partnership.”[23]
+Even though “no one factor is determinative … all facts and circumstances” must be taken together.[22]
+In this case, the facts and circumstances show that “an implied agreement existed among the parties that Mrs. Erickson retained the right to possess or enjoy the assets she transferred to the Partnership.”[23]
 The transaction illustrates “the decedent’s daughter’s last-minute efforts to reduce their mother’s estate tax liability while retaining for the decedent that ability to use the assets if she needed them.”[24]

 Additionally, in Strangi v.
 Comm’r[25], an estate petitioned the Tax Court for a redetermination of the deficiency.
-The Tax Court found that Strangi had retained an interest in the transferred assets such that they were properly included in the taxable estate under I.R.C. § 2036(a), and entered an order sustaining the deficiency.[26]
+The Tax Court found that Strangi had retained an interest in the transferred assets such that they were properly included in the taxable estate under I.R.C. § 2036(a) and entered an order sustaining the deficiency.[26]
 The estate appealed.
 The appeals court affirmed the Tax Court’s decision.
 I.R.C. § 2036 provides an exception for any transfer of property that is a “bona fide sale for an adequate and full consideration in money or money’s worth”.[27]
-The court said “Adequate consideration will be satisfied when assets are transferred into a partnership in exchange for a proportional interest.”[28]
-Sale is bona fide if, as an objective matter, it serves a “substantial business [or] other non-tax” purpose.[29]
+The court said, “Adequate consideration will be satisfied when assets are transferred into a partnership in exchange for a proportional interest.”[28]
+A sale is bona fide if, as an objective matter, it serves a “substantial business [or] other non-tax” purpose.[29]
 Here, Strangi had an implied understanding with family members that he could personally use partnership assets.[30]
 The “benefits that party retained in transferred property, after conveying more than 98% of his total assets to limited partnership as estate planning device, including periodic payments that he received from partnership before his death, continued use of transferred house, and post-death payment of his various debts and expenses, qualified as ‘substantial’ and ‘present’ benefits.”[31]
 Accordingly, the “bona fide sale” exception is not triggered, and the transferred assets are properly included within the taxable estate.[32]

-Yet, non-taxable benefits occur in two situations: (1) family business and estate planning goals, and (2) estate-related benefits.[33]
+Yet, non-taxable benefits occur in two situations: (1) family business and estate planning goals and (2) estate-related benefits.[33]
 Some benefits of family business and estate planning goals are:

 · Ensuring the vitality of the family business after the senior member’s death;